 D. About this week’s downloadable attachments – Courtesy of District Literacy Coordinator Jacqueline Russell and Zone Coordinator Lloyd Gray.

 For any of you who wish to continue creating awareness in May and June the area coordinators and I will continue to share with you examples of interesting literacy project reports from around the world.
+This week’s examples will come to you as separate attachments to this week’s management bulletin.

 The first of the two downloads which I am attaching this week is a PowerPoint presentation describing the accomplishments of the Olympia RC in the state of Washingon, USA.
 That club completed 21 literacy projects.
 When district governors-elect or club presidents-elect view this PowerPoint they should pay attention to the large number of club members who were involved.
 Clearly, literacy projects offer an opportunity to get members involved and that means…RETENTION OF MEMBERS!